-Employee induction programs differs from company to company and also depends on the type of industry.
-Some view induction programs as a chance to welcome and support new employees, while other companies view the induction programme as a waste of time and hope that their new employees ‘hit the ground running’
+Employee induction programs differ from company to company and also depend on the type of industry.
+Induction programs are viewed differently by people.
+Some see them as a way to welcome and help new employees.
+Others, however, consider them a waste of time and prefer new employees to start working immediately.

 Here are the two main reasons why you should have this in place:

-- It starts the employee off with the right information to ensure maximum productivity as quickly as possible.
+- It provides the employee with the right information to ensure maximum productivity as quickly as possible.

-- It fulfils your legal obligation to train new workers to do their jobs safely and what to do in the event of an emergency
+- It fulfils your legal obligation to train new workers to do their jobs safely and what they should do if an emergency occurs.

-In addition, a strong induction process helps reduce stress and anxiety associated with a new job, and improves their morale and feelings about the new job and organisation they have joined.
+In addition, a strong induction process helps reduce stress and anxiety associated with a new job.
+An employee induction also, improves their morale and feelings about the new job and organisation they have joined.

 Benefits of induction programs include:

 - Workplace safety

 - Improved employee morale

 - Increased sense of acceptance into the organisation